-Cologne region will have a fleet of 52 hydrogen buses by 2022.
+Cologne region will have a fleet of 52 fuel cell bus units by 2022.
 The regional public transport company Regionalverkehr Köln GmbH (RVK) has just placed an order for 15 hydrogen-powered fuel cell buses with Solaris Bus & Coach.
 It’s the second significant order received from the Polish manufacturer for the new fuel cell Urbino 12, unveiled at UITP Summit 2020: a batch of vehicles was ordered in Italian Bolzano.

 From 2021, these vehicles will be successively integrated into RVK’s fleet.
 In the meanwhile, 30 Van Hool hydrogen buses are on delivery.

 With regards to the urban operations in Cologne, the operator KVB is also strongly implementing the share of battery electric buses: six routes will be converted to zero emission operations thanks to a tender for 53 e-buses won by VDL Bus & Coach.

 The buses will be purchased as part of the EU project JIVE 2 and will be funded by the “Fuel Cells and Hydrogen Joint Undertaking” (FCH JU), the German Federal Ministry of Transport and Digital Infrastructure (BMVI) via the NIP2 programme and the Ministry of Transport of the State of North Rhine-Westphalia.

 Fuel cell buses in Cologne: 625,000 euros per bus

 As with the previous bus order awarded to Van Hool, the tender for the buses was issued jointly with Wuppertaler Stadtwerke GmbH.
 The joint procurement made it possible to comply with the maximum price per bus of 625,000 euros specified by the funding authority.
 A total of three bids were submitted in the tender, the company points out.
 Based on the best offer, the contract was awarded to Solaris.